fbpx

 Where are Norfolk Pines native?

 The correct name is Norfolk Island Pine, known botanically as Araucaria heterophylla.
-And it’s not even a pine, it’s a coniferous evergreen.
-It can only be grown outdoors in zone 11, and in the warmer areas of zone 10, like around San Francisco Bay.
+And it’s not even a pine; it’s a coniferous evergreen.
+It can only be grown outdoors in Zone 11 and in the warmer areas of Zone 10, like around San Francisco Bay.
 But once again, it’s not native to anywhere in North America.
-Norfolk Island Pines are really sensitive to cold and heat and don’t like temps below 60 or above 85 degrees Fahrenheit.
+Norfolk Island Pines are sensitive to cold and heat and dislike temperatures below 60 or above 85 degrees Fahrenheit.
 That seems closer to the tomatoes I’ve grown, not the trees.

 A relative of the monkey puzzle and bunya pine trees, these trees, although “conifers” – or cone-bearing trees – are not true pines.
 Araucarias are members of a small, ancient family of Southern Hemisphere-restricted conifers, today comprising only 19 species.San Francisco Botanical Garden